The region's only waterside property specialists

 District Councils: Potter Heigham – North Norfolk District Council, Repps with Bastwick – Great Yarmouth Borough Council

-Norfolk has a stunning coastline, and many properties lend themselves to desirable homes, holiday homes or second homes.
+Norfolk and Suffolk has a stunning coastline, and many properties lend themselves to desirable homes, holiday homes or second homes.

 The nearby coastal villages of Winterton-on-Sea, Scratby and Caister, are popular.